apache/flink/docs/content/release-notes/flink-1.15.md

 ##### [FLINK-24809](https://issues.apache.org/jira/browse/FLINK-24809)

-This changes the result of a decimal `SUM()` with retraction and `AVG()` between 1.14.0 and 1.14.1.
-It restores the behavior of 1.13 to be consistent with Hive/Spark.
+This changes the result of a decimal `SUM()` with retraction and `AVG()`.
+Part of the behavior is restored back to be the same with 1.13 so that the behavior as a whole could be consistent with Hive / Spark.

 #### Clarify semantics of DecodingFormat and its data type